Importance for Accessibility

 Present with Automatic Captions in PowerPoint

 Learn how to enable real-time, automatic captions or subtitles in PowerPoint.
-Your words will be transcribed as you are presenting them as captions in your language, or as subtitles in another language.

 Microsoft Stream